EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

 * Works on Android, version 2.3.3 and higher (probably 2.2 as well).
 * Works on iOS6 and iOS7.
-* Works on Windows Phone 8 (maybe even 7, but I have no such testdevice).
+* Works on Windows Phone 8 since v4.0 of this plugin (maybe even 7, but I have no such testdevice).
 * Share text, a link, an image (or other files like pdf or ics).
 Subject is also supported, when the receiving app supports it.
 * Supports sharing files from the internet, the local filesystem, or from the www folder.
 * You can skip the sharing dialog and directly share to Twitter, Facebook, or other apps.